dineshappavoo/BellmanFordShortestPath/README.md

 	1 3 3

 First integer is the total number of vertices |V| in the graph G. The next integer is the number of edges |E| in the graph.
-Next |E| linesh has the edges information (u, v, w).
+Next |E| lines has the edges information (u, v, w).
 All inputs must be given through terminal.

 ###Output
 	 Distance for 1 is 0